 And this vision will be.
 It will come to pass; it will come easily; it will come soon.
 How do I know?
 Because this is the longing of creation itself, the groaning of the Spirit, the very dream of God.
 My tomorrow is his today.
 My distant hope is his 3D.
 And my feeble, whispered, faithless prayer invokes a thunderous, resounding, bone-shaking great 'Amen!' from countless angels, from heroes of the faith, from Christ himself.
 And he is the original dreamer, the ultimate winner.

-“It wasn't a big deal,” says Pete Greig, “just a very personal thing - trying to work out the call on my life and why I was awake at 3am praying when sane people are all tucked up in bed!”
+“It wasn't a big deal,” says Pete Greig, “just a very personal thing - trying to work out the call on my life and why I was awake at 3am praying when others were tucked up in bed!”

 But somehow the words of ‘The Vision’ (as it was named) escaped that room and spread virally across the globe.

 “I didn't realise any of this until someone in Canada emailed my own poem to me saying they had come across it and thought I might like it”, continues Pete.